ktatar/MASOM/README.md

 More info is available at: kivanctatar.com/masom

+**Acknowledgements**
 This work has been supported by the Canada Council of the Arts, the Natural Sciences and Engineering Research Council of Canada, and Social Sciences and Humanities Research Council of Canada.

 Ce travail est supporté par le conseil des arts du Canada, le Conseil national des sciences et de l’ingénieurie du Canada, et le Conseil national des sciences humaines et sociales du Canada.

+MASOM v2 is supported by Black Bag Media artist group's Canada Council for the Arts Concept to Realization grant.

+MASOM v1 is created in part of Kıvanç Tatar's doctoral studies, supervised by Philippe Pasquier, Steve Dipaola, Oliver Bown, and externally reviewed by Matthew Yee-King; and funded by a doctoral scholarship from Philippe Pasquier's SSHRC Insight and NSERC Discovery grants.